 - Thunderstorm warning is in effect

 For much of the year Hong Kong is hot and humid.
-Exercise in this environment requires a significant intake of fluid.
+Exercise in this environment requires a significant intake of fluid and players must be encouraged to drink plenty of fluids.
 Hydration not only makes an individual feel better, it also improves athletic performance and reduces the risk of injury.
-Thirst is not a very good indicator of the amount of fluid the body needs.
-If you are thirsty you are already dehydrated.
-This is especially true of children who learn to suppress thirst.
-They must be encouraged to drink plenty of fluids.
-Children should drink water before and during training.
-They should drink enough to ensure a regular output of dilute urine.
+Coaches will allow for ample water breaks and players should also drink water prior to training.

 Rugby in older age groups is a contact sport.
 There is always a small risk of injury.
 Fortunately the vast majority of injuries are minor scratches, cuts and abrasions.
 It is important that all wounds are treated with respect.
 They should be thoroughly cleaned with salt water or antiseptic solution.
 The risk of more serious injuries is a concern to all parents.
 The risk of injury is less when children learn the skills in a structured way.
 They must learn to tackle and be tackled in a safe environment.
 We strive to avoid physical mismatch and strictly enforce age restrictions.
 Skills are taught only when the children are physically and mentally ready.
 Please do not push your child or the coaches to accelerate this process.
 In order to minimize the risks of injury it is important that children should maintain a good level of physical fitness.
 Studies in sports medicine have demonstrated that a child or adult who is physically fit and healthy is significantly less likely to be either ill or injured than an unfit person in the same position.
 Giving children an appreciation and enjoyment of sport and physical exercise is a significant step in encouraging a healthy lifestyle in later life.